Senhua-Liu/Advanced-Programming-Project/README.md

 - Add another user role called teacher so that the tutor of school can validate the student's files too, and the fiche visit should be filled also by this role (teacher/tutor of school)
 - Add responsive design for all
 - For those questions of different forms and files, all should be stocked on the backend database, rather than hardcoding on the frontend side.
 Another model called question and another router called questionRoutes.js should be created.
 Each time, the questionnaire of the forms should be fetched directly from the backend database.
 Also, the admin should be able to add/modify questions of all forms.
+- Those components on the frontend should be divided into smaller one (atoms, molecules, organisms, templates, pages).

 can do:
 - Real-time notifications: using WebSockets for real-time updates to tutors and students.